SpyShelter Detailed User Guide

 You can also quarantine specific apps and trust specific apps using this same method.
 If you wanted to trust only one specific app under one publisher, you can do so by clicking its three-dot menu.

 To find any publisher or app use the top search bar.
-You can also sort by App Launch, Registry Key Modification, and File Access under the Rules menu directly under the search bar, on the left side.
+You can also sort by App Launch, Registry Key Modification, Camera Access, Mic Access, and File Access under the Rules menu directly under the search bar, on the left side.

-Activities can let you show what apps have already had App Launches, Registry Key Modifications, or File access.
+Activities can let you show what apps have already had App Launches, Registry Key Modifications, Mic Access, Camera Access, or File access.
 File access refers to our protected file feature under the SpyShelter Protection tab, so it may not show any options unless you actively use this feature.

 If you use Paranoid or Suspicious SpyShelter Protection modes, you may receive Allow or Deny windows.
 If that’s the case, then every time you Allow or Deny an action, a rule will appear on this rules screen.
 So, if you make a mistake with an Allow or Deny prompt, you can always go to this screen and fix the issue immediately.